7 Simple Ways to Have a Fun and Festive Thanksgiving at Home

 Whether you’re hosting a virtual Friendsgiving with plant-based recipes or cooking traditional dishes with your family, focus on the veggies.
 Thanksgiving started with a feast to celebrate a successful harvest and working together.
 From pumpkins to sweet potatoes, it’s all about reveling in those seasonal veggies.

-We’ve also got a great roasted brussels sprouts recipe.
+Need inspiration?
+We’ve also got a great roasted brussel sprouts recipe.

 7. Indulge Mindfully